FwzNk/rekt/README.md

-# Hammer - DDos Tool
+# Rekt - DDos Tool

+- Credit to Cyweb Hammer Script

 Powerful **HTTP-FLOOD DDos Tool**,
 This script is as same as the original one, but **MORE POWERFUL**!